 - Make the sandwiches the night before – It may sound like a given but preparing your children’s sandwiches the night before the school run can save you those crucial extra minutes in the morning for getting your little ones out on time.
 A handy tip we’ve found is to keep a supply of sandwich bags at home so that you’re not searching for the end of the cling film in a hurry.
 Remember to buy food for the week ahead and stock up on plenty of your children’s favourite fillings, snacks and drinks so there is no last-minute dash to the shops.

 - If you find your fruit bowl is looking tired by the end of the week, encourage them to try dry fruit as an alternative and keep up your children’s five a day.
 Dried mango & peach snacks are a great tasty alternative, and this way you will no longer have to worry about how your fruit is preserving.

 - Everyone plays a part – Share the morning duties to ensure your children feel like they have their own part to play in the morning.
 Getting everyone involved will shift their morning thoughts from a dreaded list of orders to helping them feel like they have a sense of responsibility in the house.
 Whether it is clearing away the table mats or feeding the hamster there is no reason why your little ones can’t help to tackle the mornings too.

-- Everyone loves a routine – Finally the key thing is to remain regularity, as much as we hate to admit it everyone loves a routine.
-Having a set routine will help your children to understand what’s expected of them in the morning to set your day off to a hassle free start.
+- Everyone loves a routine – Finally, the key thing is to maintain regularity, as much as we hate to admit it everyone loves a routine.
+Having a set routine will help your children to understand what’s expected of them in the morning to set your day off to a hassle-free start.